-- Bet on Investment Demand
+- Bet on Increased Demand.

 Using Silver to Mitigate Risk

-Central banks generally react to crises by lowering interest rates and increasing the money supply.
+- Central banks generally react to crises by lowering interest rates and increasing the money supply.
 These actions have the potential to weaken currencies and erode confidence in stock and bond markets.